 At Progevita we approach sarcopenia as what it is: a functional longevity problem, not just a rehabilitation issue.
 Our approach integrates diagnosis, intervention, and follow-up:

-- Complete functional assessment: handgrip dynamometry, bioimpedance body composition, VO₂max, and physical performance tests.
+- Complete functional assessment: handgrip dynamometry, bioimpedance body composition, VO₂max, chair-stand testing, gait and physical performance tests.
 Concrete data, not impressions.

 - Personalized exercise plan: designed by trainers specialized in longevity, with individualized progression and supervision during your stay and beyond

-- Tailored nutrition plan: consultation with a nutritionist to optimize protein, macro distribution, and supplementation (creatine, vitamin D, NAD+ where appropriate)
+- Tailored nutrition plan: consultation with a nutritionist to optimize protein, macro distribution and supplementation only when appropriate (creatine, vitamin D if deficient or other documented deficiencies)

-- Longitudinal follow-up: a 12-month plan with teleconsultations to adjust strategy based on your actual progress
+- Longitudinal follow-up: a 12-month plan with teleconsultations to adjust strategy based on your real progress: strength, lean mass, waist, HbA1c, hsCRP, vitamin D, joint pain and adherence

 All of this in a 200-hectare natural setting at Balneario de Cofrentes (Valencia), with volcanic thermal springs and a team of over 50 medical professionals.